• Skip to primary navigation

 Description

-Your favorite potato chip flavor transformed into mashed potatoes!
-These Sour Cream and Onion Mashed Potatoes made with simple ingredients totally taste exactly how you would expect and are simple to make.
+Your favorite potato chip flavor has been transformed into mashed potatoes!
+Made with simple ingredients, these Sour Cream and Onion Mashed Potatoes taste exactly as you would expect and they're incredibly easy to make.

 Ingredients